lrei/legal-AI/README.md

 2. **Process Query**: It calls the retrieval script to process the query and retrieve relevant articles.
 3. **Render Results**: The app renders results on the web page, including constructed prompts, relevant information, and relevant chunks.

-## Scripts and Utilities

-- **Data Scraping and Parsing Scripts**:
-  - Located in each regulation's subfolder within the `data` directory.
-  - Responsible for downloading and extracting legal texts.
-  - Used to parse scraped data into structured passages.

-- **Embedding and Storage Script**: `create_sql_and_store_embeddings.py` is an interactive file that:
-  - Merges JSON files.
-  - Generates embeddings for passages.
-  - Stores embeddings in LanceDB and metadata in SQLite databases.
-  - Deletes old LanceDB files before creating new ones to optimize storage.

-- **Article Retrieval Script**: `retrieving_articles.py`
-  - Processes user queries.
-  - Performs similarity searches in LanceDB.
-  - Retrieves and reconstructs relevant articles using the SQLite database.

-- **Web Application Script**: `app.py`
-  - Implements the Flask web application.
-  - Handles routes, user input, and rendering templates.

 ## Dependencies and Installation

 ### a.
 Python Version